jwl-7/c0de_gr1nd/python_explanations/reverse_words.md

 # Reverse All the Words in a Sentence
 Given a string containing a set of words separated by whitespace, we would like to transform it to a string in which the words appear in reverse order.
 We do not need to keep the original string.

 Implement a function for reversing the words in a string _s_.
+Assume _s_ is a string encoded as a bytearray.

 ## Examples
 ```